Make Her Feel Welcome with Chic Points

 I think its ignorant to associate a piece of fabric with terrorism when so many different regions wear them.
 I also think its ignorant to wear things brainlessly solely because other people are wearing them.

 i think if we are going to talk about fashion taken from a culture then we need to look at a larger picture and all cultures… fashion is made out of what people wear and people are naturally influenced by what they see and are exposed too and i understand that… my purpose in pointing this out is just to get people to think about double standards… no one wants there culture to be exploited and i understand that… i think if anyone is offend over this trend then i would ask you to consider all trends… like tribal prints… moccasins (which are all over this web site), and native American inspired clothing which seem to be very popular in the recent past to the present… as well as consider being offended of girls take on what i like to call ” sexy Indian/ Pocahontas Halloween costumes”... is this not perverting some native American cultures traditions… after all headdresses are actually for sacred ceremonies and not for sexy costumes… funny how we have different standards depending on the culture… and funny how some Americans are freaking out over the scarf trend in particular… talk about double standards… I’m only focusing on the native American trend because i am native American and i can speak personally on how my culture has been generalized and exploited in fashion… Ive learned to look the other way though because what else can you do? plus i myself have been influenced by other cultures and their attire… but I’m just curious.. in your opinions where do we draw the line… why is it considered okay in American culture at least to dress up as a “Indian” on Halloween or wear native jewelry or moccasins but not okay and is consider ignorant to wear that scarf mentioned..
-I’m pretty sure the people in the Indian costumes don’t know the ceremonies nor the meanings behind their attire on hallween, though no one ever mentions this and im sure its not going to show up on the news…posted over 5 years ago
+I’m pretty sure the people in the Indian costumes don’t know the ceremonies nor the meanings behind their attire on hallween, though no one ever mentions this and im sure its not going to show up on the news…posted almost 6 years ago

 I have a keffiyeh that my mom got in the Middle East in the 70’s.
 I started wearing it when 15 or so years ago before the mass terrorist hype.
 At the time, I did have issues about wearing was I percieved as a male item due to not wanting to offend anyone from the culture from where it came, but I found that no one anywhere seemed to mind and more often than not I received a positive response.